January Horoscope: Your Weekly Tarot Reading For January 16 – January 22

 Jump To / Table of Contents

-Aries sign natives will get many good opportunities in their career.
-Your work related aspirations will be fulfilled and you will win accolades.
+Aries sign natives will get many good opportunities in their careers.
+Your work-related aspirations will be fulfilled and you will win accolades.
 Businessmen will add to their enterprise.
 New sources of income and monetary gains are indicated.
-Romance will blossom towards end of the week.
-Family will be supportive.
+Romance will blossom towards the end of the week.
+The family will be supportive.
 Try to be open and frank in your relationships.
 You will enjoy good health and feel positive this week.

 Despite your best efforts, you might not be able to achieve your goals.
 You need to introspect and be open to change.
 Do not let your ego reject a good suggestion from a colleague.
 Try to spend only what is necessary.
 In matters of the heart, those who are single might meet their soulmates.
 Some strife with senior family members is indicated.
 You might feel run down and under the weather this week.
 However, not to worry, you will feel better soon.